The three-dimensional distribution of quarks in momentum space

 Our goal is to reconstruct the distribution of unpolarized quarks inside the nucleon as a function of three components of their momentum.
 In the frame we are considering, the distribution of a quark with flavor $a$ in a transversely polarized nucleon $N^\uparrow$ can be written in terms of two Transverse Momentum Distributions (TMDs) as~\cite{Bacchetta:2004jz}

-where $f_1^a$ is the unpolarized TMD and $f_{1T}^{\perp a}$ is the Sivers TMD~\cite{Sivers:1989cc}, $k$ is the momentum of the quark, $k_T$ its transverse component, and $x=k^+/P^+$ is its longitudinal momentum fraction. $Q^2$ plays the role of a resolution scale.
+where $f_1^a$ is the unpolarized TMD and $f_{1T}^{\perp a}$ is the Sivers TMD~\cite{Sivers:1989cc}, $k$ is the momentum of the quark, $k_T$ the modulus of its transverse component, and $x=k^+/P^+$ is its longitudinal momentum fraction. $Q^2$ plays the role of a resolution scale.